Hurricane Sandy Facts, Damage and Economic Impact

 The second most damaging was Hurricane Harvey.
 This Category 4 storm hit Texas on August 25, 2017.
 It cost $125 billion and killed 70 people.

 Sandy was worse than Hurricane Irma.
-It was a Category 5 storm that cost the economy $50 billion.
+A Category 5 storm, Irma cost the economy $50 billion.
 Most of the damage occurred after it hit Florida on September 10, 2017.
 The unofficial death toll is 101 people.

 The worst storm to hit New York before Sandy was Hurricane Floyd in 1999.
 The Category 2 storm caused $6.9 billion in damage.
 The most recent storm that hit New York before Sandy was Hurricane Isabel in 2003.
 This Category 2 storm caused $7.4 billion in damage.